 The Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals requires each Institutional Animal Care and Use Committee to review all projects using live vertebrate animals.
 The NIH Office of Laboratory Animal Welfare (OLAW) has interpreted the term "live vertebrate animal" to apply to egg-laying species only after hatching.

 Although this is an imprecise stage for zebrafish it can be approximated at 72 hours post fertilization.
-Current OLAW interpretation of PHS policy considers zebrafish a vertebrate animal at all stages of development three days past fertilization.
-As such, formal ARC approval is required for zebrafish embryos after the third day of development.
+Current OLAW interpretation of PHS Policy considers zebrafish a vertebrate animal at all stages of development three days post fertilization (3 dpf).
+As such, formal ARC review and approval is required for activities involving zebrafish embryos after 3 dpf.

 Conversely, formal ARC approval of activities utilizing embryos of non-zebrafish, non-mammalian, oviparous (egg-laying) species is not required.
-However, if oviparous embryos will be permitted to hatch, or if embryos will be extracted from live-bearing species, submission of an ARC protocol is required.
+However, if oviparous embryos will be permitted to hatch, or if embryos will be extracted from live-bearing species, submission of an ARC protocol is required to cover the hatchlings and/or adult animals.
 ARC approval is also required if adult animals will be maintained for the purpose of laying or fertilizing eggs.

 Research with fertilized non-zebrafish, non-mammalian embryos in the final one-third of incubation requires the submission of an informational memo to the ARC stating the following:

-- The source of the embryos (e.g., obtained from commercial aviaries, collected in the wild).
+- The source of the embryos (e.g., obtained from commercial aviaries, collected in the wild), and

 - An assurance that: